By Christopher Laird Simmons

 Put another way, the reason this short paragraph can be valuable is in demonstrating an expertise in the area of the news you’re announcing, a history of past accomplishments in your market segment, industry awards, or the like.
 This can help to establish your bona fides — the fact your company is a legitimate professional entity.
 With a book author, you can demonstrate you’re qualified to be writing about a particular topic, which is valuable with technical and non-fiction topics.

-Below this, you may also want to state that a product photo is available online and provide the URL directly to a sample image or your company logo (where appropriate).
+Below this, you may also want to state that a book and/or author photo is available online and provide the URL directly to a sample image or your company logo (where appropriate).
 Some wire services like Send2Press may also allow you to attach additional photos (such as book jacket and author headshot), and/or video to your announcement.
 You can also simply include link to a photo gallery on your website which might have headshot, book jacket image, or a mixture of those, if applicable.

 Finally, you need to close the release “body” with three hash marks, like so “# # #.”
 This indicates the end of the release (may vary with a wire service, so you could as easily put - end - ).
 Any “for media only” info can be placed below the hash marks (number signs, if you prefer), helps to identify information which is technically “outside” the press release proper, such as a true note to editors (link to a press-only page for example), and media-only contact info.